48th Cerne Abbas Open Gardens 2-6pm June 14 & 15 2025

 Wrap precious containers in bubble wrap to prevent damage by frosts.

-Raise outside containers to avoid them sitting in the wet.
+Raise outside containers off the ground to avoid them sitting in the wet.

 Trees and shrubs